-A selection of articles: Footprints in the Sand , Letting Go, The Spiritual Vision, The Fear to Love, Spirituality
+A selection of articles: Addiction , Letting Go, The Spiritual Vision, The Fear to Love, Spirituality

 People are often advised to ‘just let go’ of any emotional pain or anxiety as though it’s something that can be done without first confronting the source of negativity.
 If it were a case of simply letting go, then everyone would be free and able to detach at will from the demands of self.
 It’s the emotional pain of the past that refuses to let go.